Contributing

 Curated docs and generated rustdocs move together.

-RustUse keeps human-authored guides, crate metadata, and generated API docs aligned.
-The goal is simple maintenance, stable API paths, and a narrow public surface until support expands deliberately.
+RustUse keeps human-authored guides, crate metadata, and generated RustDocs aligned.
+The goal is simple maintenance, stable RustDocs paths, and a narrow public surface until support expands deliberately.

-RustUse docs combine curated content under src/content/docs/ with generated API docs under public/api/.
+RustUse docs combine curated content under src/content/docs/ with generated RustDocs under public/api/.

 The shared RustUse contribution policy lives in RustUse/.github CONTRIBUTING.md.
 This page covers the docs-repo-specific workflow, tooling, and release expectations.